This Special Notice has been clarified by SN 95(13)

 "Covered Fleet Vehicle:" 42 U.S.C. §7581(6) defines the term "covered fleet vehicle" as:

 only a motor vehicle which is (i) in a vehicle class for which standards are applicable under this part [Part C (Clean Fuel Vehicles) of Chapter 85, Subchapter II (Emission Standards for Moving Sources)]; and (ii) in a covered fleet which is centrally fueled (or capable of being centrally fueled).
 No vehicle which under normal operations is garaged at a personal residence at night shall be considered to be a vehicle which is capable of being centrally fueled within the meaning of this paragraph.

-- natural gas (gaseous form, not sold to a covered fleet for use in a covered fleet vehicle) from 30 cents to 31 cents per 82.62 cubic feet (at 14.73 lbs. of pressure per square inch, 60 degrees Fahrenheit).
+- natural gas (gaseous form, not sold to a covered fleet for use in a covered fleet vehicle) from 31 to 32 per 82.62 cubic feet (at 14.73 lbs. of pressure per square inch, 60 degrees Fahrenheit).
 For further information, see PS 92(10.1).

-PROPANE AND DIESEL FUEL: The motor vehicle fuels tax rate on propane (unless sold to a covered fleet for use in a covered fleet vehicle) and diesel fuel will remain at 18 cents per gallon and will not increase on July 1, 1994.
+PROPANE AND DIESEL FUEL: The motor vehicle fuels tax rate on propane (unless sold to a covered fleet for use in a covered fleet vehicle) and diesel fuel will remain at 18 per gallon and will not increase on January 1, 1995.

 REVISED TAX RETURNS: All distributors will be mailed revised tax returns that reflect these rate changes.